 Prabhat has identified two core areas of focus to capitalise on it: the re-gas business and small-scale LNG which he describes as a “big-ticket item” that is “price-insensitive”.

-“We were ahead of the game [!with!] and now others are following suit because they’re realising it’s a big business opportunity,” he says.
+“We were ahead of the game [with small-scale LNG] and now others are following suit because they’re realising it’s a big business opportunity,” he says.

 “It’s a segment that hasn’t really been tested out thoroughly in India, which means we’re not stepping on somebody else’s toes; the business is there for the taking.
 So, we have moved into a blue ocean segment where nobody is there to compete.
 But people are quickly realising that, and they’re coming into the segment.
 Nevertheless, we still have a clean slate to really showcase what we are doing.”